MShepelin/UnrealEngine5Learning/README.md

 # Unreal Engine 5 Course

 That's my journey of learning Unreal Engine 5.
+Each chapter is linked to a task from the roadmap I follow and contains a brief description of the way I tackled that task.

 ## Junior level

 ### Setup

-I used First Person Shooter template to create my project.
+At first, I set up my project using the First Person Shooter template.
+At the time, I was working with Unreal Engine 5.3.2 and Visual Studio 2022 with version 17.8.3.

 ### Version Control

-This project uses Git VCS without LFS.
+I decided to use Git without LFS as a Version Control System for this project.
+I used mingw64 to make it easier to input Git commands.
+I connected Git to Unreal and tried to see a diff between two versions of a file:

 <img src="./Images/diffExample.png" alt="diffExample" style="zoom:33%;" />

 ### Basic Classes

-I changed all boxes on my level to instance a class with HP.
-I also added ammo pickup cubes, bullet count for the weapon.
+I changed all boxes on my level so that they instanced a class with HP field.
+I also added ammo pickup cubes and bullet count for the weapon:

 <img src="./Images/gameplayScreenshot1.png" alt="gameplayScreenshot1" style="zoom: 33%;" />

 ### Unreal Macros

-I moved HP logic to a custom component written in C++ (HealthComponent) and used unreal macros to make HP editable in the range from 0 to 100.
+I moved HP logic to a custom component written in C++ (HealthComponent) and used unreal macros to make HP editable in the range from 0 to 100:

 ```c++
 UPROPERTY(BlueprintReadWrite, EditDefaultsOnly, Category = "Default", Meta = (ClampMin = "0", ClampMax = "100"))